 Planet Fitness has launched a new campaign “United We Move” which is a series of free and easy, in-home workouts on Youtube.
 No equipment needed!
 Go to Youtube.com and search Planet Fitness.
 Subscribe (at no cost) then tune in and get moving.
 Your dog or cat might enjoy working out with you or watching from the couch!
 Sample work-out video: https://youtu.be/nnDFK2_Z_ho

-We’ve recently added a PET STORE to our website for additional on-line purchase options.
-We recommend the FURBO or PET CUBE cameras with treat dispensing options, in addition to interactive play and “eye spy” features.
-Visit our PET STORE tab @ https://doolittlesdoghouse.com/shop/under Toys & Accessories.
-There are many fun and essential items in store so cruise around and let us know if you find something for you and your furry kids.
+We’ve designed our own PET STORE for pet owners who spoil their pets as much as we do! https://doolittlesdoghouse.com/shop There are many fun and essential items in store so cruise around and let us know if you find something for you and your furry kids.
 We will continue to add products with discerning taste and thoughtful consideration of our fur families.
 NOTE: we will not recommend any company that sells harmful devices such as shock or remote collars, or products we feel are not suited for our devoted clientele.

 10 Cheap & Easy DIY Entertainment Ideas:

 (1).
 Box Puzzles with Empty Cardboard Boxes: Yep, just a few empty cardboard boxes stacked on each other or scattered on the floor to satisfy canine or cat curiosity.
 Hide a few treats in the corners and point the way to get their noses started on some “scent work”.

 (2).
 Cereal Box Puzzle: for this one, fill an empty cereal box with treats and tape it shut so your dog has to get creatively destructive to get the prizes.